This article was updated on January 21, 2021.

 Operating a business that revolves around person-to-person contact is a challenge in the best of times, but these difficulties multiply in the era of COVID-19.
-With great difficulty comes great opportunity for innovation, and one industry that has shown it knows how to evolve (even in such a difficult health and safety moment) is real estate.
+2020 taught us that difficult times open up great opportunity for innovation, and one industry that has shown it knows how to evolve (even in such a difficult health and safety moment) is real estate.

 The best in the business understand that to continue to operate as a real estate agent, new tools are necessary—tools that take best practices and improve upon them.

-In this guide, let’s look at some of the top-tested real estate tools to use during the pandemic.
+In this guide, we'll take look at some of the top-tested real estate tools to use as we continue to navigate the pandemic.

 Thinking Outside the Box